What biochemical blood test is normal? table. Normal cholesterol value in women

 • musculoskeletal system.

-Together with some other procedures, biochemistry makes it possible to identify the correct pathology of almost any organ.
+In combination with some other procedures, biochemistry makes it possible to identify the correct pathology of almost any organ.

-Preparation for blood collection
+Preparing for blood collection

 If any indicators deviate from the norm, the doctor prescribes additional examinations to determine the most accurate diagnosis.